Retrofuturism didn’t necessarily arrive at Ford with J. Mays. It’s more likely to have started with a man named Callum. No, the other one…

 As the Ford Motor Company grew its upmarket brand portfolio during the late 1980s, it became a matter of increasing importance to ensure each marque could carve out a coherent stylistic identity, one which not only honoured tradition, but that ensured no genetic traces were misplaced or appropriated.

 Complicating matters during this period was the fact that Aston Martin had been gifted an Ian Callum-penned version of Jaguar’s cancelled XJ41 two-seater, which would eventually Continue reading “Antique Roadshow”

 The Jaguar S-Type was intended to spearhead Ford’s growth plans for the leaping cat.
 That didn’t quite work out as planned.

 Now is the winter of our discontent: In November 2004, Ford appointee, Joe Greenwell faced a panel of hostile UK parliamentarians at the Trade and Industry select committee in Whitehall, seeking explanations for his parent company’s decision to Continue reading “Style Council”

-Driven to Write (with no thought for his own safety) addresses the big one.
+Driven to Write (with little thought for his own safety) addresses the big one.

-It’s somewhat overdue.
-In every Jaguar aficionado’s lifetime one has to approach X200 and try (now come on, stop giggling back there), really try to view it with something remotely akin to an objective gaze.
-Because for many of us, it’s the Sargasso Sea of Jaguars.
+In every Jaguar aficionado’s lifetime he must approach X200 and try, really try to view it with something remotely akin to an objective gaze.
+Because, let us not mince words, it’s the Sargasso Sea of Jaguars.
 The mad aunt in the attic, the great un-namable.
 But has sufficient time elapsed to Continue reading “What We Talk About When We Talk About the S-Type”

 Second guessing Sir William on styling matters rarely succeeded.
 This Bertone concept was no exception.